OleksiySolomakha/quickhireexample/README.md

    We use playwright only for testing functionality like for smoke test!
 We don't check all icons, texts, buttons etc. Only checking how works our main functionality.

-# Now these tests cases don't update and I am sure they wouldn't pass, also I use TS and JS in this example because I can xD.
+# Now these tests cases don't update and I am sure they wouldn't pass, also I use TS and JS in this example because I can xDD.